ossec/ossec-docs/docs/manual/installation-requirements.rst

 Ubuntu
 ------

-Ubuntu you will need build *build-essential* in order to compile and install ossec.
+Ubuntu you will need the *build-essential* package in order to compile and install ossec.

 To install the package run the following command.